On the matroidal path ideals: Introduction

 The identification of $I_t(K_{n_1, \ldots, n_r})$ as a matroidal ideal, helps tremendously to study its algebraic properties.
-In Section~\ref{CM}, the Cohen-Macaulay property of $I_t(K_{n_1, \ldots, n_r})$ is discussed.
-It is known from \cite[Theorem 4.2]{HH} that a polymatroidal ideal is Cohen-Macaulay if and only if it is principal ideal or Veronese ideal or squarefree Veronese ideal.
-Then it remains to investigate that for which $t$ and for what conditions on $n_1, \ldots, n_r$, the ideal $I_t(K_{n_1, \ldots, n_r})$ is squarefree Veronese.
-In Theorem~\ref{CM}, it is shown that $I_t(K_{n_1, \ldots, n_r})$ is squarefree Veronese and hence Cohen-Macaulay if and only if the number of vertices in each maximal independent set of $I_t(K_{n_1, \ldots, n_r})$ do not exceed $\lceil t/2\rceil$, where $\lceil t/2\rceil$ denotes the ceiling function of $t/2$.
+In Section~\ref{sec:CM}, the Cohen-Macaulay property of $I_t(K_{n_1, \ldots, n_r})$ is discussed.
+It is known from \cite[Theorem 4.2]{HH} that a matroidal ideal is Cohen-Macaulay if and only if it is a principal ideal or a squarefree Veronese ideal.
+It remains to investigate for which $t$ and under which conditions on $n_1, \ldots, n_r$, the ideal $I_t(K_{n_1, \ldots, n_r})$ is squarefree Veronese.
+As a main result of Section~\ref{sec:CM}, we prove the following:\\